tomwelch2/ExampleFlaskAPI/README.md

 <h1>Architecture</h1>

-Flask and Flask Restful Python libraries have been used to create a simple REST API which returns fake "employee" data with features such as salary, branch_id and firstname.
+Flask and Flask Restful Python libraries have been used to create a simple REST API which returns fake COVID-19 data with features such as country, death count, cases and region.
 The data used for the API is obtained through a MySQL database which is created and populated once the ```docker-compose up --build``` command is issued and is connected directly to the API using Pandas and SQLAlchemy.
 An NGINX HTTP reverse proxy has also been used, meaning that the API